Audiodesk Systeme Vinyl Cleaner Pro

 DIY Ultrasonic Systems

-To be fair, they can do a good job, compared with the mechanical / vacuum-based systems, especially if you source a good tank like an Elmasonic (coincidentally, also made in Germany).
+These systems can to an excellent job, especially if you source a good tank like an Elmasonic (coincidentally, also made in Germany).

-You’re not likely to clean a record in the middle of a listening session with this system, however.
+The only drawback to these systems is setup time.
+You’re not likely to clean a record or two in the middle of a listening session with this system.

 - Set aside an hour